GAltVI/resume/T07D10-1-develop/README.md

 ## Quest 4.
 MinMax search.

-Having spent a decent amount of time writing the code for matrix input and output and debugging it, you manage to complete the task successfully.
-A minute later, your attention is caught by a sudden mechanical rattling voice from the speakers:

->Not bad, "human".
-Now..
-You know, my favorite game is minmax.
-We love playing it in the evening with the module of randomized spontaneous door opening...
-I have no desire to make you dive into its theory, and you probably wouldn't understand anything anyway.
-So here's an easier task: make the necessary additions to the matrix processing module so it can also find the maximum element in each row of the matrix and the minimum element in each of its columns, and display them at the end.
-Save the new version of the program in src/matrix_extended.c. \
->I hope you don’t destroy what you’ve done so far.
-Because that would be such a shame.. \
->A shame.

 ***== Quest 4 received.
 Add the src/matrix_extended.c program, which expands the functionality of the src/matrix.c program.
 You need to calculate the maximum elements of the matrix in each of its rows and the minimum elements in each of